Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 IKDC Subjective Knee Form9 | Assesses symptoms, daily activity, and sports function caused by conditions affecting the knee. | 18 items are totaled and expressed as a percentage of the maximum possible score 100% indicates the absence of symptoms and higher functioning levels |

-Change score < 11.5% indicates patient likely does not perceive improvement.
-Change score > 20.5% indicates patient likely perceives improvement. |
+A change in score < 11.5% indicates that a patient likely does not perceive improvement.
+A change in score > 20.5% indicates that a patient likely perceives improvement. |

 KOOS10,11 | Assesses patients’ opinion about their knee and associated problems, both short- and long-term Items selected based on WOMAC |